causeur2/infra-reliability-lab/README.md

 # infra-reliability-lab

 ## Overview

-This project explores how a **simple cloud system behaves in production-like conditions**, with a focus on **reliability, observability and controlled failure**.
+This project simulates a **production-like AWS environment** to explore infrastructure reliability, observability, and controlled failure scenarios.

-The goal is not application complexity, but understanding how to **design, operate and improve infrastructure** based on real signals.
+Rather than focusing on application complexity, the objective is to design, operate, and improve cloud infrastructure based on real operational signals and measurable system behavior.

 ---

-## What this lab covers
+## Reliability Objectives

-- Infrastructure deployed entirely as code
+* Infrastructure fully provisioned as code using **Terraform**
-- A simple HTTP service behind a load balancer
+* Load-balanced HTTP service with health checks
+* Auto Scaling behavior validation under failure
-- Monitoring, logging and alerting fundamentals
+* Monitoring, logging, and alert analysis
-- Intentional failure injection and analysis
+* Controlled failure injection and incident documentation
-- Incident postmortems and continuous improvement
+* Postmortem analysis and continuous improvement practices

 ---

-## Architecture (high level)
+## Architecture

-- AWS VPC
+* AWS VPC
-- Application Load Balancer
+* Application Load Balancer (ALB)
-- Auto Scaling Group (EC2)
+* Auto Scaling Group (EC2)
-- Simple HTTP service with `/health`
+* Lightweight HTTP service with `/health` endpoint
-- Cloud-native metrics and logs
+* Cloud-native metrics and centralized logging

-Infrastructure is provisioned using **Terraform**.
+All infrastructure components are provisioned and managed via Terraform.

 ---

-## Scope
+## Operational Focus

-This project intentionally keeps the scope small:
+This project intentionally keeps the system simple in order to concentrate on:

-- No complex application logic
-- No Kubernetes or advanced orchestration
+* Observability-driven decision making
+* Resource saturation detection
+* Failure recovery validation
+* Resilience over feature complexity

-- No external databases
+No Kubernetes, complex orchestration, or external databases are included by design.

-The focus is on **fundamentals and operational thinking**.

 ---

+## Status

-🚧 Work in progress
+🚧 Work in progress — actively evolving with new reliability experiments and failure scenarios.